KonssnoK/pystlink/README.md

 - Support for dump data retrieval, so that it can be used by the calling application
 - Support for single 32bit flash write
 - Multiple fixes to the library behaviour based on real use in a test environment.
 (Flash unlock, Flash write, Erase/Write)
+- Handling of ST-Link device delays in retrieving the CPU_ID and the MCU.
+(Usually up to 1500ms, unknown causes)

 **NOTES**: